-At Horfield Welly Pre-school we understand how important it is to choose a pre-school that will meet your child’s individual needs and support them to reach their full potential.
-We believe that each child is unique and should be equally valued and we are committed to ensuring that all children are fully included in all aspects of pre-school life and to making your family's time at Welly a rewarding and positive experience.
+At Horfield Welly Preschool we understand how important it is to choose a childcare setting that will promote your child’s individual needs in order to support them in achieving their full potential.
+We understand that all children and their families are unique and we aim to embrace this uniqueness within our setting to ensure your experiences during your time at Welly are as positive and rewarding as possible.

 How Accessible is our setting?

 At Welly we follow the Early Years Foundation Stage (EYFS) curriculum 2021.
 A main requirement of the EYFS is to work alongside parents to cater for the learning and development needs of all children.
 At Welly we pride ourselves on our partnerships with parents and families.
 We start developing these relationships by offering all families a home visit before your child starts with us.
 Home visits enable us to find out more about your child and their individual needs.
 It also gives parents and carers the opportunity to develop a rapport with their child’s key person and raise any concerns they may have about their learning and development needs before their child starts at pre-school.
 If appropriate you can also discuss your concerns with the settings SENDCO to help you decide if our setting is suitable to cater for your child’s individual needs.